evanx/mpush-redis/README.md

 # mpush-redis

 This is a Redis-based message-parallelizing microservice.
-Specifically, it supports a persistent pubsub setup via Redis lists, for pre-defined static subscribers.
+Specifically, it supports a persistent pubsub setup via Redis lists, e.g. to support parallel task queues.

-This can be used for dispatching each incoming message into multiple parallel output work queues.
+It is built for NodeJS, using the Babel transpiler to support async/await.

 In practice, some "publisher" pushes a message onto a Redis list.
 This service pops those messages, and pushes each message onto multiple lists, one for each subscriber.
 Each subscriber pops messages from their own dedicated Redis list.